 INCITE!
-Women of Colour Against Violence (2007) The Revolution will not be Funded: Beyong the Non-Profit Industrial Complex, South End Press.
+Women of Colour Against Violence (2007) The Revolution will not be Funded: Beyond the Non-Profit Industrial Complex South End Press.

 On successfully completing the module students will be able to:

-1. Demonstrate understanding of the complex relationship between law and dominant structures of gender and sexuality
+1. Demonstrate a critical awareness of the complex relationship between law and dominant structures of gender and sexuality

-2. Demonstrate an appreciation of the significance of feminist and queer theory for understanding the contemporary formation of legal and political issues
+2. Demonstrate a thorough understanding of the significance of feminist and queer theory for understanding the contemporary formation of legal and political issues

-3. Demonstrate an appreciation of the significance of, critiques of, and alternatives to, rights-based claims by activists and other social actors in gender and sexuality mobilising
+3. Demonstrate a critical awareness of the significance of, critiques of, and alternatives to, rights-based claims by activists and other social actors in gender and sexuality mobilising

 4. Critically analyse the relationship between right-based claims, claims for sexual citizenship, neoliberal approaches to rights and social inclusion, and the 'not for profit/industrial complex' within legal discussions of gender and sexuality